lucianoayres/taco/README.md

 ### Notes

 -   **Precedence**: When both `-include-ext` and `-exclude-ext` are used, Taco first filters files by `-include-ext`, then excludes any files that match `-exclude-ext`.
 The same applies to `-include-dir` and `-exclude-dir`.

 -   **Extension Format**: Taco automatically prepends a dot if missing.

--   **Pattern Matching**: The `-exclude-file-pattern` flag uses regular expressions for pattern matching.
+-   **Pattern Matching**: The `-include-file-pattern` and `-exclude-file-pattern` flags use regular expressions for pattern matching.
 Ensure patterns are valid and properly escaped.

 ## How to Use Taco 🌮